Mothballs are composed primarily of the hydrocarbon naphthalene (... | Channels for Pearson+

 Multiple Choice

 Mothballs are composed primarily of the hydrocarbon naphthalene (C10H8).
-When 1.025 g of naphthalene is burned in a bomb calorimeter, the temperature rises from 24.25°C to 32.33°C. Find ΔErxn for the combustion of naphthalene given that the heat capacity of the calorimeter is 5.11 kJ/°C.
+When 0.820 g of naphthalene burns in a bomb calorimeter, the temperature rises from 25.10 °C to 31.56 °C. Find ΔErxn for the combustion of naphthalene given that the heat capacity of the calorimeter is 5.50 kJ/°C.

 A